-On June 3, 2019, the Company's registration statement on Form S-1 was declared effective by the United States Securities and Exchange Commission ("SEC"), for its initial public offering ("IPO") of its common stock.
-The Company's shares of common stock started trading on the Nasdaq Select Global Market on June 3, 2020 and the transaction closed on June 5, 2020.
-In connection with the IPO, the Company sold an aggregate of 10,350,000 shares of common stock, which included 9,000,000 shares of common stock and 1,350,000 shares of common stock sold pursuant to the underwriters' exercise of their option to purchase additional shares, at a public offering price of \$16.00 per share.
-The aggregate net proceeds received by the Company from the offering were \$148.3 million, net of underwriting discounts, commissions and offering expenses of \$5.7 million, of which \$2.6 million were paid in 2019 and \$3.1 million paid in the current year.
+In June 2020, the Company completed its initial public offering (the "IPO"), in which the Company issued and sold an aggregate of 10,350,000 shares of common stock, which consisted of 9,000,000 shares of common stock and 1,350,000 shares of common stock sold pursuant to the underwriters' exercise of their option to purchase additional shares, at a public offering price of \$16.00 per share.
+The aggregate net proceeds received by the Company from the offering were \$148.3 million, net of underwriting discounts, commissions and offering expenses of \$5.7 million.
 Upon the closing of the IPO, 160,389,279 shares of the Company's outstanding convertible preferred stock were automatically converted to common stock on a 7.15:1 basis and the related carrying amount of \$238.3 million was reclassified to common stock and additional paid-in capital within stockholders' equity (deficit).

-Concurrent with the completion of the IPO, the Company also issued 625,000 shares of its common stock to Novartis ("Novartis"), a strategic partner and existing stockholder of the Company, in a private placement at a price of \$16.00 per share for proceeds of \$10.0 million, which resulted in Novartis owning approximately 6.1% of the Company's outstanding shares of common stock (Note 6).
+Concurrent with the completion of the IPO, the Company also issued 625,000 shares of its common stock to Novartis Institutes for Biomedical Research, Inc. ("Novartis"), a strategic partner and existing stockholder of the Company, in a private placement at a price of \$16.00 per share for proceeds of \$10.0 million, which resulted in Novartis owning approximately 6.1% of the Company's outstanding shares of common stock immediately after the IPO.